Sudanese tribes sign peace deal after deadly clashes in Port Sudan

-KHARTOUM (Reuters) - Arab and Nubian tribes in Sudan’s Red Sea state signed a reconciliation deal on Sunday under pressure from the country’s most prominent military commander after clashes that triggered a state of emergency and left at least 16 dead last month.
+KHARTOUM (Reuters) - Representatives of the Beni Amer and Nuba tribes in Sudan’s Red Sea state signed a reconciliation deal on Sunday under pressure from the country’s most prominent military commander after clashes that triggered a state of emergency and left at least 16 dead last month.

-Sudan is embarking on a three-year transition after the overthrow of former President Omar al-Bashir in April and faces challenges including simmering insecurity in several regions and a deep economic crisis.
+Sudan is embarking on a three-year transition after the overthrow of former president Omar al-Bashir in April and faces challenges including simmering insecurity in several regions and a deep economic crisis.

-The clashes broke out in the country’s main sea gateway of Port Sudan, also used by South Sudan to export oil, shortly after the signing of a power sharing deal between Sudan’s military and civilian groups.
+The clashes broke out in the country’s main sea gateway of Port Sudan, also used by South Sudan to export oil, shortly after the signing of a power-sharing deal between Sudan’s military and civilian groups.

-They involved members of the Beni Amer and Nuba tribes, which have also clashed in the past.
+The Beni Amer and Nuba tribes have also clashed in the past.

-Sunday’s deal was signed after General Mohamed Hamdan Dagalo, a member of Sudan’s new sovereign council, threatened to expel both sides from the country if they refused to commit to reconciliation.
+Sunday’s deal was signed after General Mohamed Hamdan Dagalo, a member of Sudan’s new Sovereign Council, threatened to expel both sides from the country if they refused to commit to reconciliation.

 “If you didn’t agree, I swear to Almighty God that we will deport both (sides),” Dagalo, also known by his nickname Hemedti, said at a ceremony on Port Sudan, eliciting loud applause from the audience of locals and army and government officials.